 Unfortunately, we often neglect this most important relationship.

-Author and motivational speaker Rachel Hollis invites you to become best friends with you, and it starts with keeping promises to ourselves.
+Author and motivational speaker Rachel Hollis invites you to become best friends with yourself, and it starts with keeping promises to yourself.
 Breaking promises like “I will save $1,000” or “I will exercise tomorrow morning” strikes vicious blows to our self-esteem.
 And failing to appreciate ourselves leads to depression and anxiety, anger, addiction, people-pleasing, and ironically, narcissism.
 How can you do your best work when you’re dealing with all these demons?
 You can’t.
 Prioritize a healthy relationship with yourself and you’ll thrive.

 Having a healthy self-image is also extremely attractive to others.
-It’s the best way to attract these five alliesinto your life, or even the love match that’s been waiting for you all this time.
+It’s the best way to attract these five allies into your life, or even the love match that’s been waiting for you all this time.
 Look, almost everyone is in their 10th or 12th week of social isolation and dying for some social contact.
 Now is the time to decide who you want as a fixture in your life, then pick up the phone or schedule a video chat and create some new relationships that will help you grow.

 Growth Is Life